-The fair value of options is estimated on the grant date using the Black-Scholes option valuation model.
-The calculation of stock-based compensation expense requires that we make certain assumptions and judgments about a number of complex and subjective variables used in the Black-Scholes model, including the expected term, expected volatility of the underlying common stock and risk-free interest rate.
-Our stock-based awards are subject to either service or performance-based vesting conditions.
+The fair value of options is estimated on the grant date using the Black-Scholes option valuation model or Monte Carlo simulation model.
+The calculation of stock-based compensation expense requires that we make certain assumptions and judgments about a number of complex and subjective variables used in the valuation model, including the expected term, expected volatility of the underlying common stock and risk-free interest rate.
+Our stock-based awards are subject to either service, performance-based or market-based vesting conditions.
 We evaluate whether achievement of the performance conditions is probable and record expense over the appropriate service period based on this assessment.